 Protection.
 This is a burly shoe made for downhill and enduro riding.
 The impact-resistant toe box keeps your toes safe, and the three-quarter-length TPU shank dampens vibrations.
 If you ride hard, this shoe will be right there with you.

 Yes, you read that right.
 This is a $340 mountain bike shoe.
 You could buy a bike for that price.
 What do you get for $340?
 Speed.

 This is a cross-country race shoe and doesn’t pretend to be anything else.
 It’s ultra-light, ultra-stiff, and has a 4.4mm stack height (so you’re basically putting your foot directly on the pedal).
 It even has a thermo-moldable chassis for a custom fit.
 All of that in 385 grams.

-So yeah, this is a pro-level race shoe.
+So yeah, the Bont Vaypor XC Shoes are essentially pro-level racing shoes.
 And if you’re racing cross-country, you’ll be hard-pressed to find a better option.
-[Purchase: $340]

 The rugged exterior feels absolutely bomb-proof, and venting over the toe helps keep them cool (or at least a little cooler; this style of shoe is always going to be hot).
 The only count against the Kestrels is that this solid construction, padding, and grippy rubber is really heavy.
 This isn’t a featherweight cross-country shoe; but if you’re looking for a trail, all-mountain, or downhill shoe, the Kestrel will serve you well.